jaketbenz/school_cplusplus/README.md

 # school_cplusplus
-finish C++ assignments from school
+finished C++ assignments from school

+There are project and objectives completed in an academic college class to demonstrate knowledge and skills learned in C++